|EN

 travelesimsingapore

-Land in Singapore without a plan and your Canadian carrier starts billing $18/day for roaming.
-Stay a week and that is $126 for one person, or $252 for two, before you have even posted a Marina Bay photo or booked a ride from Changi.
+Land in Singapore without a plan and your Canadian carrier starts billing $18 per day for roaming.
+Stay a week and that is $126 for one phone, or $252 for two people, before tax.

 Best travel eSIM Singapore plans compared